leanprover/fp-lean/functional-programming-lean/src/type-classes/out-params.md

 {{#example_out Examples/Classes.lean plusFive}}
 ```

+Each operator that exists in overloadable heterogeneous and homogeneous versions follows the pattern of a default instance that allows the homogeneous version to be used in contexts where the heterogeneous is expected.
+The infix operator is replaced with a call to the heterogeneous version, and the homogeneous default instance is selected when possible.

 Similarly, simply writing `{{#example_in Examples/Classes.lean fiveType}}` gives a `{{#example_out Examples/Classes.lean fiveType}}` rather than a type with a metavariable that is waiting for more information in order to select an `OfNat` instance.
 This is because the `OfNat` instance for `Nat` is a default instance.